mendix/IMAPModule/README.md

 ## Installation
 This module depends on the following modules:
-*Encryption (used to encrypt passwords of the email accounts)
+* Encryption v2.0.0 (used to encrypt passwords of the email accounts)

 ## Configuration
 Basic setup and receive of emails can be done using the EmailAccount_Overview.
 To invoke receiving emails from an account you can call DS_ReceiveEmails.

-## Dependencies
-This version requires Encryption v2.0.0.